Warwickshire Specialist Anxiety Centre

 When we think about the brain and how it is structured anatomically, traditional therapy, such as CBT, is what we would term a 'top down' method, however anxiety requires a therapy that works 'bottom up' - and this is the way Sarah works.

 We operate in the world via our senses.
 Sensory information coming from the outside world first goes to something called the Thalamus.
 However the Sensory Thalamus provides only a crude perception of the world, because the neural links are so direct it makes for a fast pathway.
-Why might FAST be important?
-We need a quick reaction to potential danger.
-The Thalamus—Amygdala pathway provides us with this and may also prepare the Amygdala to receive more highly processed information from the cortex (the logical, rational part if you like).

 The pathways from the cortex offer detailed and accurate representations of the environment.
 Because these pathways have multiple neural links they are slow by comparison.